WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 * If you have enough training data, partitioning it into sets for data transformations, model training, and evaluation may be preferable to cross-methods.
 * If partitioning is not an option, cross methods may be good enough for reasonable applications.
 * Avoid leave-one-out and other deterministic cross-method schemes.
-* When using cross-validated encoded data, prefer regularized methods for the downstream model fitting when possible.
+* When using cross-encoded data, prefer regularized methods for the downstream model fitting when possible.

 ```python

 ```